With China, Vajpayee sought modus vivendi: Jaishankar | Business

 Atal Bihari Vajpayee introduced policy corrections that reflected the end of the Cold War and the new global balance, External Affairs Minister S Jaishankar said on Friday and noted that the former prime minister sought a modus vivendi with China that was based as much on mutual respect as on mutual interest.

-Jaishankar also said the winds of change are most apparent in the Indo-Pacific and it is there that the diplomatic creativity which Vajpayee inspires should be most strongly applied.
+He also said the winds of change are most apparent in the Indo-Pacific region and it is there that the diplomatic creativity which Vajpayee inspires should be most strongly applied.

 ''We are looking at a complex set of transformations that are simultaneously underway.
-The Indo-Pacific is witnessing both multipolarity and rebalancing,'' he said in his opening remarks at the Second Atal Bihari Vajpayee Memorial Lecture which was delivered by Michael Fullilove, the Executive Director of the Lowy Institute of Australia.
+The Indo-Pacific is witnessing both multipolarity and re-balancing,'' Jaishankar said in his opening remarks at the Second Atal Bihari Vajpayee Memorial Lecture, which was delivered by Michael Fullilove, the Executive Director of the Lowy Institute of Australia.

-In fact, no other landscape illustrates better the widening of our definition of national security, he said.
+In fact, no other landscape illustrates the widening of our definition of national security better, he added.

-Talking about Vajpayee, Jaishankar said, ''If we are to look at the essence of his approach to international relations, it is evident that this focuses on responding effectively to global changes.''
-Where the United States was concerned, former prime minister Vajpayee introduced policy corrections that reflected the end of the Cold War and the new global balance.
+Talking about Vajpayee, Jaishankar said, ''If we are to look at the essence of his approach to international relations, it is evident that it focuses on responding effectively to global changes.''
+Where the United States was concerned, the former prime minister introduced policy corrections that reflected the end of the Cold War and the new global balance, he added.

-''At the same time, he kept India's course steady vis-à-vis Russia despite the turbulence of that era.
-With China, whether as Foreign Minister or as Prime Minister, he sought a modus vivendi that was based as much on mutual respect as on mutual interest,'' Jaishankar said.
+''At the same time, he kept India's course steady vis-a-vis Russia, despite the turbulence of that era.
+With China, whether as the foreign minister or as the prime minister, he sought a modus vivendi that was based as much on mutual respect as on mutual interest,'' Jaishankar said.

+With Pakistan, Vajpayee strenuously tried to dissuade the neighbouring country from its path of sponsoring cross-border terrorism, he said.

-In his lecture on ''Australia, India and the Indo-Pacific: The need for strategic imagination", Fullilove compared diplomacy with cricket, saying the game of cricket is in many ways similar to the great game of the relations between states.
+In his lecture on ''Australia, India and the Indo-Pacific: The need for strategic imagination'', Fullilove compared diplomacy with cricket, saying a game of cricket is in many ways similar to the great game of relations between States.

 ''Like foreign policy, cricket is a long game.
-A Test match can take up to five days... things are opaque in cricket as in diplomacy.
-Sometimes a draw can be a win, cricket and foreign policy requires many of the same qualities including intelligence, skill, patience, discipline, toughness and imagination,'' he said.
+A Test match can take up to five days....
+Things are opaque in cricket as in diplomacy.
+Sometimes a draw can be a win.
+Cricket and foreign policy require many of the same qualities, including intelligence, skill, patience, discipline, toughness and imagination,'' he said.

 Fullilove said wealth and power are shifting eastwards toward India and Australia.

-''Bilateral relationship between New Delhi and Canberra has the character of a long innings, we started slowly but now that we have settled in we are taking our shots and the runs are flowing,'' Fullilove said.
+''The bilateral relationship between New Delhi and Canberra has the character of a long innings, we started slowly but now that we have settled in, we are taking our shots and the runs are flowing,'' Fullilove said.

-He suggested establishment of a high level economic dialogue between Australia and India.
+He suggested the establishment of a high-level economic dialogue between Australia and India.

-The two countries should improve the interloperateability between thei armed forces, Fullilove said listing a slew of suggestions to strengthen partnership.
+The two countries should improve the interoperability between their armed forces, Fullilove said, listing a slew of suggestions to strengthen their partnership.

 Citing a study, he said neither the US nor China would be able to wield undisputed primacy in the Indo-Pacific region.